09 - How to use Frida on a non-rooted device

 --------- beginning of main

-With this tutorial we demonstrated how format instrumentation and dynamic instrumentation can be combined.
+This tutorial demonstrated how static format instrumentation and dynamic instrumentation can be combined.

-Here is a quick summary of advantages/disadvantages of this technique
+Here is a quick summary of the advantages and disadvantages of this technique:

-Require that the application have at least one native library
+• Requires the application to have at least one native library.

-Hope that the library is loaded early in the application
+• Relies on the library being loaded early in the application execution.

 Notes